Near North Career Metropolitan High School: Proposed plans/Demolition

 In February 2009, The Chicago Board of Education president Michael Scott and community members suggested that the school be re-opened as a high school to avoid closing a nearby elementary school to house the then-new Ogden International High School for the 2009–2010 school year.
-In July 2010, Community activist and Chicago Teachers Union members protested that more school buildings were needed and the building be reopened for public school purpose.
+In July 2010, community activists and Chicago Teachers Union members protested that more school buildings were needed and the building be reopened for public school purpose.

 In May 2012, Chicago Public Schools transferred ownership of the building to the Chicago Housing Authority.
 Housing authority officials stated that the site would be used for mixed-income residential and open space uses.
 A group of Old Town and Near North Side residents started a petition for the city of Chicago to demolish the building and build a city park on the site in September 2013.
 In April 2019, The city issued a development plan in which the school's adjacent field would be transferred from the Chicago Housing Authority to the Chicago Park District; with plans for a park on the site funded through Tax Increment Financing (TIF).
 The building was vacated in 2019, demolition began on August 14, 2020 and completed in November 2020.